nadproject/nad/CONTRIBUTING.md

 ### Development

-* Create a postgres database by running `createdb -O postgres dnote`
+* Create a postgres database by running `createdb -O postgres nad`
 * If the role does not exist, you can create it by running `sudo -u postgres createuser postgres`

 * Run `make dev-server` to start a local server